Company officers

 Iren S.p.A. adopts a traditional system of administration and control, structured on a Board of Directors and a Board of Auditors appointed by the Shareholders' Meeting.
 Their respective duties and functions are outlined in the Articles of Association, the Corporate Governance Code, and the Regulations of the respective Bodies.

-The Board of Directors holds the broadest powers for ordinary and extraordinary management, with the power to perform all acts deemed necessary or appropriate for the achievement of the corporate purposes, excluding only those which, by law or by the Articles of Association, are reserved to the competence of the Shareholders' Meeting.
+The Board of Directors holds the broadest powers for the ordinary and extraordinary management of the Company, with the authority to perform all acts deemed necessary or appropriate for the achievement of the corporate purposes, except for those reserved by law or by the Articles of Association to the Shareholders' Meeting.

-• Chief Executive Officer and General Manager - Gianni Vittorio Armani
+• Chief Executive Officer and General Manager – Gianluca Bufo

 • Director – Giacomo Malmesi